openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 * The JavaScript code does not get included for code coverage.

-The only JavaScript code in Mako that is appropriate is the minimal RequireJS code and Factory setup code that is used to pass data from the server side to client side code.
-This topic will show this example.
+For new code, the only JavaScript code in Mako that is appropriate is the minimal RequireJS code used to glue the server side and client side code.
+Often this is done with factory setup code to pass data to the client.

-In coding this glue between server side and client side code, special Mako filters are required for working with Mako expressions when in a JavaScript context.
+Special Mako filters are required for working with Mako expressions inside a JavaScript context, such as this RequireJS code.

 When you need to dump JSON in the context of JavaScript, you must use either the ``js_escaped_string`` or ``dump_js_escaped_json`` filters.